 VICE Brings Halsted Street into the Viral Age

-The most recent documentary about Halsted Street was produced by VICE, which specializes in news and cultural content that veers outside the confines of traditional mass media.
+VICE Media produced the most recent documentary about Halsted Street.
+They specialize in news and cultural content that veers outside the confines of traditional mass media.
 VICE has a print magazine, but mainly relies upon online distribution of its work through websites, social media, and YouTube.
 It is a company that feeds into and thrives upon the viral world of online content.

 A hipster-esqe reporter is our host, as one might expect from Vice.
 He’s an energetic and agreeable guide in the film.
 His questions rarely get beyond surface-level interactions, but that might be because of the short 22-minute runtime.